magcurly/biosoft-tip/METABOLIC/install-instruction.md

 ```
 Have to notice that, without `r=3.6` in mamba installation, the wrapper would ask you to automatically update R to the latest version. <br>

-Then you are gonna run R for R dependencies. <br>
+Step 2 You are gonna run R for R dependencies. <br>
 ```
   install.package("BiocManager")
   # to ensure correct installation of openxlsx or tidyverse or tidyr